Home Network

 Printers can be connected

-To connect your computer to the Internet using Wi-Fi,
+To connect your computer to the Internet using WiFi,

-Wi-Fi works because it uses little radios in the base station and the endpoint device.
-These radios have to be on the same frequency and use the same communications and security protocols.
-So an older Mac might support "802.11 a/b/g/n" where 802.11 is the Wi-Fi protocol and the letters identify different frequency and communications protocol suites.
+WiFi uses little radios in the base station and the computer or phone.
+These radios automatically negotiate agreement on the best frequency and communications and security protocols.
+An older Mac might support "802.11 a/b/g/n" where 802.11 is the WiFi protocol and the letters identify different frequency and communications protocol suites.
 (If an older device talks to a newer one, they will use the fastest suite they have in common.
-So replacing an old router with a new one may not make communication with an older computer any faster.)
-Here is my understanding of Wi-Fi protocols and maximum speeds:
+Thus replacing an old router with a new one may not make communication with an older computer any faster.)

 Once your router is set up, you can connect multiple computers, phones, and tablets to the network.
 To connect a Mac, do this: